RTEMS/rtems-docs/c-user/initialization.rst

     enabled.

 RTEMS_SYSINIT_MP_SERVER
-    MPCI server initialization.
-This step is mandatory on MPCI configurations.
+    In MPCI configurations, the MPCI server is initialized in this step.
+This step is mandatory in MPCI configurations.

 RTEMS_SYSINIT_BSP_PRE_DRIVERS
     Initialization step performed right before device drivers are initialized.